/* Rambling Owl addition to remove page titles from blogs */

 from an old stone bridge that spanned the small gorge the tumbling water had created.
 It was a truly rubbish game of Poohsticks.
 Bod’s oversized branch immediately got wedged in the rapids and my more modest twig was swept away so fast we never saw it emerge from the other side.

 We had climbed so high that the A82 was no more than a pale thread snaking along far below.
 The road more or less hugged the contours of the shoreline and it was obvious even from this distance that there was a fair degree of reckless driving taking place along it.
 Motorcyclists, in particular, seemed to think they were invulnerable as they zoomed along, cutting corners and opening up on the straights.
 We learned from the locals that the road was notorious for dangerous driving and there was always a sad crop of fatalities harvested each year.
 Many were overseas bikers, lured to the highlands by the promise of challenging roads and few policemen to monitor them.
-I was reminded of the fatal accident we came upon on the West Highland Way, where a young German biker had collided head on with a mini-bus at Glen Coe.
+I was reminded of the fatal accident we came upon on the West Highland Way, where a young German biker had lost his life at Glen Coe.

 Another fantastic view of Ness

 A little further on I noticed Colin had left the track and was exploring the remains of an old logging road, just visible as a mossy green line cutting through the trees.
 It hadn’t been used for many years.
 I went further into the trees and under the dense canopy of the pines.
 For a few minutes I filmed my progress through the weird twilight, squeezing between the big trunks of the old trees that crowded together, and padding through inches-thick carpets of pine needles.
 Nothing grew there, not even moss, and the silence was almost oppressive.
-The word Stygian came to mind (not a word often used I admit and I only learned of it through reading endless Conan the Barbarian paperbacks when I was a kid, but it’s a good word nonetheless and should be used more, likewise penchant and flabbergasted) and it suited the scene perfectly.
+The word Stygian came to mind and it suited the scene perfectly.
 I was, indeed, in a Stygian gloom.
 It was certainly not the sort of place I would have liked to have found myself in late at night.
 I retraced my steps, noting that the change from murky dimness to bright sunshine was really quite marked.
 It was two completely different worlds existing within ten yards of each other.

 Falling trees, over falls, falling into a bar ....